grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 +++
-title = "Enable Grafana 8 Alerts"
-description = "Enable Grafana 8 Alerts"
+title = "Opt-in to Grafana 8 Alerts" description = "Enable Grafana 8 Alerts"
 weight = 128
 +++

-# Enable Grafana 8 alerts
+# Opt-in to Grafana 8 alerts

 This topic describes how to enable Grafana 8 alerts as well as the rules and restrictions that govern the migration of existing dashboard alerts to this new alerting system.
 You can also [disable Grafana 8 alerts]({{< relref "./opt-in.md#disable-grafana-8-alerts" >}}) if needed.

 Before you begin, we recommend that you backup Grafana's database.
 If you are using PostgreSQL as the backend data source, then the minimum required version is 9.5.

+## Enable Grafana 8 alerts

 To enable Grafana 8 alerts: